NaN0987/better-quora/README.txt

         -All comments from the Quora Question Details Bot and the original poster will appear under the question title

 Planned features:
-    -Make something appear in the popup:
-        -Include the title of the extension
-        -Include what version the extension is on -Include a link to the settings page

     -Add a settings page:
         -Include an option to turn off dark mode -Include an option to remove the AI response to questions